solokeys/solo1/docs/solo/programming.md

 a build that you made yourself.

 You need to use a firmware file that has the combined bootloader and application (or at the very least just the bootloader).
-This means using the `bundle-*.hex` file or the `all.hex` from your build.
+This means using the `bundle-*.hex` file or the `bundle.hex` from your build.
 If you overwrite the Solo flash with a missing bootloader, it will be bricked.

 We provide two types of bundled builds.
 The `bundle-hacker-*.hex` build is the hacker build.
 If you update with this, you will update the bootloader and application, but nothing will be secured.
 The `bundle-secure-non-solokeys.hex` is a secured build that will lock your device and it will behave just like a Secure Solo.
 The main difference is that it uses a "default" attestation key in the device, rather than the SoloKeys attestation key.
-There is no security concern with using our default attestation key, aside from a privacy implication that services can distinguish it from Solo Secure.
+There is no security concern with using our default attestation key, aside from a small privacy implication that services can distinguish it from Solo Secure.

 ### Procedure